pensjonatus/pensjonatus/src/content/posts/fashion-advice.md

 ---
-title: "Fashion Advice"
+title: 'Fashion Advice'
-date: "2017-01-28"
+date: '2017-01-28'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
-  - "love"
+  - 'love'
 ---

 "If your wore a jacket once in a while, you would look more handsome," she said.
 They were having coffee together.

 "Yeah?" he said, "Not really my style."